 Landlords must keep adequate records to enable them to calculate their profits or losses accurately, without recourse to estimates.
 You should retain a record of every relevant expense.
-HMRC will accept scanned copies of documents.
+HMRC accept scanned copies of documents.
 Deposits will relate to individual tenancies, so details of the start and finish dates of each tenancy should be recorded.

-Note down details of any personal assets you use for the letting business, such as the date and distance of car journeys, or time spent on administration at your own home.
+Note down details of any personal assets you use for the letting business, such as the date and distance of car journeys, or the time spent on administration at your own home.

-All the records relating to your property business must be kept for at least six years after the end of the tax year in which the property is let or sold, in case the tax inspector asks about the figures shown on your tax return.
-So documents relating to the tax year to 5 April 2015 should be retained until 6 April 2021.
+All the records relating to your property business must be kept for at least five years after the submission date for the tax return in which you reported that the property was let or sold, in case HMRC ask about those figures.
+So documents relating to the tax year to 5 April 2017 should be retained until 31 January 2023.